-The separate non-financial consolidated report was published on time in April 2022.
-It is published annually and is available online in PDF form on the company website.
+The separate non-financial consolidated report will be published on time in April 2023.
+It is published annually and is available online in PDF form on the company website. rational-online.com/en\gb/company/investor-relations /publications/

-(rational-online.com/en_gb/company/investor-relations/publications/)

 Relevant non-financial performance control indicators